-"Animals who are fed with grains like soy and corn promote inflammation," explains de mello.
+"Animals who are fed with grains like soy and corn promote inflammation," explains de Mello.
 "These animals also gain excess fat and are injected with hormones and antibiotics."
-Processed meat is also highly inflammatory, because it contains "chemical food additives, colourings, and sodium, all contributing to inflammation," says de Mello.
+Processed meat is also highly inflammatory because it contains "chemical food additives, colorings, and sodium, all contributing to inflammation," says de Mello.
 Feller also notes how "ultra-processed meats contain sodium nitrate and nitrites along with other additives.
 The NIH cautions against eating ultra-processed meats as there is an increased risk of developing some cancers and diet-related chronic illnesses."

-"'Refined' products have no fibre and have a high glycemic index," says de Mello.
-"They are everywhere: white rice, white flour, white bread, pasta, pastries."
-Feller explains that ultra-processed refined grains quickly metabolise as sugars.
+"'Refined' products have no fiber and have a high glycemic index," says de Mello.
+"They are everywhere: white rice, white flour, white bread, pasta, pastries," Feller explains that ultra-processed refined grains quickly metabolize as sugars.
 This can result in a spike in blood sugar as well as inflammatory markers in the blood.
-"Regular exposure to ultra-processed refined grains provides an overabundance of additives, stabilisers, preservatives, added sugars, lab-made fats, and added salts—all of which promote inflammation and poor health," she notes.
+"Regular exposure to ultra-processed refined grains provides an overabundance of additives, stabilizers, preservatives, added sugars, lab-made fats, and added salts—all of which promote inflammation and poor health," she notes.

 "When consumed in constant excess, there is an increased risk of developing diet-related chronic illnesses."